 - How to safely return to your home after a wildfire

 Wildfires are a natural process in our ecosystem.
-When they take place away from people, property and resources, they maintain the health and biodiversity of a forest, but they can put lives and property in danger.
+When they take place away from people, property and resources, they maintain the health and biodiversity of the Boreal forest.
+However, they can also put lives and property in danger.

-- Report if there are any people or properties in immediate danger.
+- any information about people or property in immediate danger

-The Government of Yukon and municipalities set fire bans and restrictions.
+The Government of Yukon and municipalities sometimes order fire bans.
 These regulate the use of open fire when the danger of fire or existing fire activity is unusually high.

 - Use the designated fire pits in Government of Yukon campgrounds.

 - Follow all instructions at the campground for a safe campfire.